wqfan/flask-heroku/README.md

 # flask-heroku
-To set up simple Flask application on Heroku.
+A template to set up simple Flask application on Heroku.